laurens-in/workshop-browser2021-code/text.md

 This quote is the essence of what media theory is about.
 While McLuhan certainly doesn't think the medium is the **whole** message, he states that the effect of the medium is by far greater than that of its content, which is merely incidental.
 As he says: The fact that we have the technology of TV has a tremendous effect on the world, how we communicate and how we ultimately develop as a society and individuals.
 What we print doesn't as matter as much as the printed word.
 The existence of the telephone affects everyone, what you say on the telephone affects very few people.

 While this is certainly true to some extent, I do not think that we can dismiss the content of media as simply incidental.
 McLuhan says that he doesn't want to make value judgments about media, but if you listen to him talk you will notice that his tone suggests something different.
 When asked about public television, he replies that it is boring and eventually unsustainable because it doesn't care about the people who watch it.
-If a private company finances a TV program, they have an interest in the program reaching a lot of people, so they have an interest in making media "for the people", which is absurd and completely dismisses the systemic issues in how media us used by companies to manipulate everything consumption behavior to political views to serve their interests.
-He does address it a little bit though.[^mcluhan] [^mcluhan-podcast]
+If a private company finances a TV program, they have an interest in the program reaching a lot of people, so they have an interest in making media "for the people", which is absurd and completely dismisses the systemic issues in how media us used by companies/elites to manipulate everything from consumption behavior to political views to serve their interests.
+He at one point says that media is mass manipulation, but It doesn't seem to me that he acknowledges the severity nor the root of the problem, outside of his own media theoretical world.[^mcluhan] [^mcluhan-podcast]

+In general when reading McLuhan I have the feeling we can find a lot of rather conservative ideas which always have the tone of the judging priest, but are then rendered objective by saying McLuhan doesn't make "value judgments".

 Still, from this realization that the medium at least shapes the message, we can draw two conclusions for us as artists.